kristoftorfs/NetDesign/README.md

 ## Developer functions

 Several methods are made available through this module.
-See (documented) methods in the source code.
+These methods are the ones that are documented in the source code.

 ## Module settings